Aakash-mishra2/LegalFlow-digital-court-react-application/README.md

-# CCMS-Backend Node Backend
+# CCMS- FrontEnd
-This project is backend of My personal Full-Stack project Court Case Management.
+This project is Frontend of My personal Full-Stack project Court Case Management.
 This project uses React-Redux framework of state management, Axios for API Calls and Exhaustive HTML-CSS-Javascript structure overall.
 Backend data is supported by MongoDB and Mongoose.
 Thank you for visiting/contributing/updating.

 [CCMS Back End Repository and API Documentation](https://github.com/Aakash-mishra2/node-express-mongodb-court-case-management-backend)